 Licensed Electricians Assessments

-ESV is working with the assessment venues to enable some limited assessments to be carried out.
-Future Energy Skills is open to candidates and some RTOs have also resumed limited assessment services.
-Special conditions will apply to these assessments, and requirements must be strictly adhered to for the safety of the candidates and assessment venue staff.
-Please contact Future Energy Skills or your local RTO assessment venue for further information.
-Candidates may be prioritised in order to meet regulatory requirements.
+RTOs have also resumed electrical assessment services.
+Special conditions may apply to these assessments, and requirements must be strictly adhered to for the safety of the candidates and assessment venue staff.
+Please contact your local RTO assessment venue for further information.

 Certificates of Electrical Safety auditing